community-fabric/python-ipfabric/README.md

 ## Diagrams

-Diagraming in IP Fabric version v4.3 and above has been moved to it's own package.
-The diagraming included in this package will work for version >= v4.0 and < v4.3.
+Diagramming in IP Fabric version v4.3 and above has been moved to it's own package.
+The diagramming included in this package will work for version >= v4.0 and < v4.3.

 ```